chandlerprall/warpdrive-eval/ui/docs/coldboot.md

 By the end of this project, we should understand:
 1. ✅ How to set up WarpDrive in a modern Ember app
 2. ✅ How to configure a custom RequestManager
-3. 🔜 How to define schemas (ResourceSchema)
+3. ✅ How to define schemas (ResourceSchema)
-4. 🔜 How to make requests and handle responses
+4. ✅ How to make requests and handle responses
-5. 🔜 How relationships work in WarpDrive
+5. ✅ How relationships work in WarpDrive (schemas, loading, access patterns)
-6. 🔜 How the cache works and when it updates
+6. 🔄 How the cache works and when it updates (partially understood)
 7. 🔜 How to handle mutations (create/update/delete)
 8. 🔜 TypeScript integration patterns